Charlesczc/TEMG4940C-Task-Management-Application/README.md

 #### As a user, I want my data to persist locally, even after refreshing the page. ✅

 - Cards are saved locally.
-- ⚠️The data is saved in browser local storage, make sure stick with one browser to ensure the consistency. ⚠️
+- ⚠️ The data is saved in browser local storage, make sure stick with one browser to ensure the consistency. ⚠️
+- ⚠️ DO NOT use incognito browser. ⚠️
+- ⚠️ Cleaning browser storage would remove cards stored. ⚠️

 ## Appendix